 3. Geneva

-- Median listed home price: $151,900
+• Median listed home price: $151,900

-- Median price per square foot: $93
+• The median price per square foot: $93

-- Rental vacancy rate: 9.2%
+• Rental vacancy rate: 9.2%

-- Schools in the area: 5 Elementary Schools, 2 Middle Schools, 2 High Schools
+• Schools in the area: 5 Elementary Schools, 2 Middle Schools, 2 High Schools

-- Median rental income: $738/month
+• Median rental property income: $738/month

-- Household median income: $42,472/year
+• Household median income: $42,472/year

 Geneva is a smaller town with a population of 13,048, but it’s mostly concentrated in the downtown core, where you’ll also run into the very top of Seneca Lake (the largest of the Finger Lakes).
-There you’ll see couples and families enjoying the water park, sailing and windsurfing, and walking along the shore trails.
+There you’ll see couples and families enjoying the water park, sailing and windsurfing, and walking along the shore trails

-More recently, Geneva has become a wine region, too, maybe due to its interesting architecture and old-city charm, including the Smith Opera House, Hobart and William Smith College Houses, and Belhurst Castle.
+More recently, Geneva has become a wine region, too, due to its interesting architecture and old-city charm, including the Smith Opera House, Hobart and William Smith College Houses, and Belhurst Castle.

 4. Schenectady

-- Median listed home price: 110,800
+• Median listed home price: 110,800

-- Median price per square foot: $143 single-family homes, $294 Condo/Townhomes
+• The median price per square foot: $143 for single-family homes, $294 for Condo/Townhomes

-- Rental vacancy rate: 8.7%
+• Rental vacancy rate: 8.7%

-- Schools in the area: 36 Elementary schools, 13 Middle Schools, 7 High Schools
+• Schools in the area: 36 Elementary schools, 13 Middle Schools, 7 High Schools

-- Median rental income: $854/month
+• Median rental property income: $854/month

-- Household median income: $65,773/year
+• Household median income: $65,773/year

 It has an old-timey feel, especially when visiting some of its top tourist destinations like Proctor’s Theater, the County Historical Society Museum, or the Stockade Historic District.
-You can also explore nature outside at the Central Park Rose Garden and Jacksons Gardens, or head inside and wave at sea life at the Via Aquarium.
+You can also explore nature outside at the Central Park Rose Garden and Jacksons Gardens or head inside and wave at sea life at the Via Aquarium.
 Don’t miss the Edison Tech Science Museum; it’s part of the city’s heritage.

-While Edison wasn’t born in Schenectady, a colleague, Steinmetz persuaded Edison to set up Edison Machine Works, which would eventually become home to General Electric, still one of the top employers in the city and may be the reason why the cleantech industry provides so many jobs in the area.
+While Edison wasn’t born in Schenectady, a colleague, Steinmetz, persuaded Edison to set up Edison Machine Works, which would eventually become home to General Electric, still one of the top employers in the city and may be the reason why the cleantech industry provides so many jobs in the area.

 5. Westbury

-- Median listed home price: $614,923
+• Median listed home price: $614,923

-- Median price per square foot: $391
+• The median price per square foot: $391

-- Rental vacancy rate: 7.4%
+• Rental vacancy rate: 7.4%

-- Schools in the area: 12 Elementary Schools, 5 Middle Schools, 3 High Schools
+• Schools in the area: 12 Elementary Schools, 5 Middle Schools, 3 High Schools

-- Median rental income: $1,805/month
+• Median rental property income: $1,805/month

-- Household median income: $101,250/year
+• Household median income: $101,250/year

 Westbury is a village on Long Island with a population of around 15,000 people.
-Many reviews speak about how calm of a place it is, maybe because it’s only 18 miles east of busy Manhattan—a 45-minute commute that allows you to escape the city sounds,
+Many reviews speak about how calm of a place it is, maybe because it’s only 18 miles east of busy Manhattan—a 45-minute commute that allows you to escape the city sounds.

 Westbury is a great place for families with low crime, poverty rates, and cost of living paired with good education and liability scores.
 The struggle may be employment in the city if most of its residents flee to the big city for the big bucks.